HewageNKM/IT-Assignment-3/readme.md

 # IT Assignment 3
-This is a simple demonstrations of CSS skill
+This is a simple demonstrations of CSS and HTML skill